DIY Mini Burlap Baskets

 1- Collect the supplies—there is a list below.

-2a- Wrap and hot glue burlap ribbon (5″+ thick) onto the sides of small plastic drinking cups (Dollar Tree).**See an important tip to doing this step below**
+2a- Wrap and hot glue burlap ribbon (5″+ thick) onto the sides of small plastic drinking cups (Dollar Tree).**See an important tip for doing this step below**

 2b- Leave the extra burlap on the top/rim of the cup to fold down into the cup and secure it with hot glue.